generikvault/vertical-limit/README.md

 - the minimal number of how many times an enumeration should be inserted
 - a comma seperated alternativ list of enumerations

+### Move Selection to new File

+Vertical Limit provides a command to move the selected text into a new unsaved file.
+For unsaved files Vertical Limit provides a command to cut all content into the clipboard and close the file.
+This can be used to undo the Move Selection to new File into new File command.

 ## Glossary

 ### Block